 I nodded again, faster this time.

 So Tom had “enemies”.
 I knew what those were.
 Like pirates, or Germans, or Soviet Unions.
 Bud said that Tom was too important to be “bumped off”.
-Dad did not stop to tell me what that meant and I didn’t ask.
+Dad didn’t stop to tell me what that meant and I didn’t ask.

 Tom and Bud were driving in their jeep and saw another man who had sneaked on the island.